amasialabs/nushell-modules/README.md

 2. First colon (`:`) as separator
 3. Command to execute (can contain additional colons)

-Empty lines and lines beginning with `#` are ignored.
+Empty lines are ignored.
+Comment lines starting with `#` are skipped unless they sit directly above a snippet, in which case they are concatenated and displayed as that snippet's description.

 ## Data Storage